Home

 Does he have to travel to the state where the divorce is filed?

 Lisa's Question: How do I get divorced when my husband and I live in two different states?
 We've only been married for a year, and I don't want anything of his and I'm sure he doesn't want anything of mine.
 I just want a divorce.
-So is it possible to get a divorce without one of us having to fly to another state?
+Can we get a divorce without one of us having to fly to another state?

 Where do I file if my children were born in different states?